-- □ Service Door Sign-Interior: A uniform store identification sign shall be installed by Tenant per Landlord's specifications.
+- Service Door Sign-Interior: A uniform store identification sign shall be installed by Tenant per Landlord's specifications.
 Tenant shall not post additional signs in service areas.
-Letters are to be three inches (3" in) high in black vinyl applied directly to the outside face of the Tenant's door.
-Wording shall be limited to Tenant's name and space number only. - Blade Signs-Interior: Blade signs shall be located on existing bracket locations (limited to existing locations in center).
-Maximum sign weight = 6lbs.
-All blades shall be double-sided; custom shapes are encouraged.
-Subject to Landlord approval.
+Letters are to be three inch (3" in.) high in black vinyl applied directly to the outside face of the Tenant's door.
+Wording shall be limited to Tenant's name and space number only. - Blade Signs-Interior: See Tenant Coordination website, Blade Sign Criteria.
+All in-line retail Tenants are required to provide blade signs.